pydio/pydio-doc-howto/red_hat_storage.md

 `/etc/init.d/haproxy restart`

-## Using AjaXplorer: apps, REST, CLI
+## Using Pydio: apps, REST, CLI
 ### Standard Access
 At this step of the tutorial, you should be able to access the external IP http://external_IP/ajaxplorer/ and this will round robin the load on the various nodes.

 [:image-popup:system/red_hat_storage/screenshot-2013-05-14-at-23-00-14.png]

-This URL is the unique entry point, used by all standard AjaXplorer “clients” : this **webapp**, but also the **iOS** and **Android** applications.
+This URL is the unique entry point, used by all standard Pydio “clients” : this **webapp**, but also the **iOS** and **Android** applications.
 In these apps, at first connexion, you are prompted for some connexion information.
 Fill them using http://HA_IP/ajaxplorer/ as the server URL, and your login / password as credentials.

 [:image-popup:system/red_hat_storage/photo.png]